-The tools BWFA uses in its analytical process include: AFG, Morningstar, third- party research reports, news from other financial magazines and publications, corporate rating services, annual reports, prospectuses, filings with the Securities and Exchange Commission, company press releases, and management presentations.
+The tools BWFA may use in its analytical process include: Ycharts, Morningstar, third- party research reports, news from other financial publications, corporate rating services, annual reports, prospectuses, filings with the Securities and Exchange Commission, company press releases, and management presentations.
 In addition, for some companies we may interview management.

 BWFA's Investment Committee meets weekly to review selected securities that are on its buy/sell/hold list or securities that committee members may want to add/remove from this list.
-See Item 13, page 24 for a discussion BWFA's buy/sell/hold list and Investment Committee meetings.
+See Item 13, for a discussion BWFA's buy/sell/hold list and Investment Committee meetings.